susuomlu/blog_content/clufm25cn000008jmanjugnut.md

 * Strong ability to comprehend and construct network systems, not only utilizing traditional technologies across L2 and L3 networks such as MPLS and VPLS, but also specializing in cutting-edge technologies like Cisco Software-Defined WAN and Aryaka Software-Defined WAN.

-# Education
+# II.
+Education

-## University of Information Technology Ho Chi Minh
+### University of Information Technology Ho Chi Minh

-Bachelor's degree in Computer and information systems security.
+Bachelor's degree in Computer and information systems security major.

-# Work experiences
+# III.
+Work experiences

 ### Security Researcher at UIT InsecLab (Part-time)